 While we were on vacation in Arizona David & I decided to do the GOOP Detox when we got home, after spending a week indulging and having cocktails by the pool we figured it would be a good time to start when vacation ended.
 HA. dummies.
 That was brutal.

 I couldn’t believe the withdrawals I had in the first few days of the detox.
 I felt awful.
-I was literally crying on the phone to David saying “This is stupid, I don’t need to detox!” and then accidentally hung up on him because my mind was SO foggy I was just pressing buttons without thinking.
+I was literally crying on the phone to David saying “This is stupid, I don’t need to detox!”.
+I wanted to go for much easier options like investing in an ionic foot bath which are supposed to be brilliant at helping your body to remove toxins from your blood, it seemed far preferable to what felt like starving myself.
+I then accidentally hung up on him because my mind was SO foggy I was just pressing buttons without thinking.
 But he convinced me not to cave… So here’s how the rest of it went.

 The goal of this detox is to remove as many toxins from your diet as possible, GOOP explains how are bodies are overloaded with the amount of toxins they have to try to process, so taking charge of the amount we intentionally put into ourselves can give our gut the opportunity to repair and restore the bodies natural ability to repair itself.

 - No soy.

 - No added sugar.